 Evaporative coolers turn the water in the tank and air into a cool temperature.
 They are essentially a modern technological version of putting a wet towel in front of a window to cool a room.

 Air conditioners work to generate the warm air inside a house into cool air, which is adjusted by a thermostat.

 Cost-effectiveness and the Environment

-Due to the way both cooling units work, the main difference between evaporative coolers are air conditioners is the environmental impact.
+Due to the way both cooling units work, the main difference between evaporative coolers and air conditioners is the environmental impact.
 Air conditioners use refrigerants, much like a refrigerator, to cool the warm air that it takes in.
-Whilst this method is more powerful as it takes up more power, this will increase an energy bill and isn’t beneficial to the environment.
+While this method is more powerful as it takes up more power, this will increase an energy bill and isn’t beneficial to the environment.

 Evaporative coolers don’t use refrigerants to cool the air, as they work as humidifiers to make use of the water particles already in the air.
 This may be less powerful than AC units, but the power rating is much lower and is therefore beneficial to the environment as they don’t use harsh chemicals.

 Another huge difference between both is the climates they can work in.
 Air conditioners can work in any environment, but evaporative coolers can only handle areas of low-humidity.
 This is because they cannot handle too much water in the air.